yang-shuai-yu/TextGenAdvTrack-2025Spring/AI_Text Evasion/README.md

 Please acquire the download link of UCAS_AISAD_TEXT-val dataset from our Wechat.
 UCAS_AISAD_TEXT-val dataset contains 6,000 prompt, machine-generated and human-written texts sampled from M4 and HC3 dataset.

+- **Training Dataset**: You may use any dataset for training  **EXCEPT M4 AND HC3**.
+Using M4 and HC3 for training is strictly **PROHIBITED**. \
+   You should declare any additional data sources in your final report.
+ - **Validation Set**: UCAS_AISAD_TEXT-val.
+6,000 samples selected from M4 and HC3 datasets *with labels provided*.
+ - **Test Set 1**: UCAS_AISAD_TEXT-test_1.
+6,000 prompt, machine-generated and human-written texts *without labels provided*.
+ - **Test Set 2**: UCAS_AISAD_TEXT-test_2.
+Additional samples collected from the evasion track of this assessment and will be released at the last week of the practice.

 'UCAS_AISAD_TEXT-val','UCAS_AISAD_TEXT-test_1' and 'UCAS_AISAD_TEXT-test_2' : \
 CSV file with columns: `prompt`, `text`, `label`(optional)
 ```csv